KateCB-DevOps/Asus-X299-Hackintosh/README.md

   * SMCSuperIO.kext
 * WhateverGreen.kext
 * TSCAdjustReset.kext
-  * Adjust IOCPUNumber in `Info.plist-> IOKitPersonalities-> TSCAdjustReset-> IOPropertyMatch` to number of threads - 1.
-For example, i9-7980XE would be 35
+  * Located in Kexts-TSCAdjustReset folder and adjusted for cores.
+Remove the '-(CoreCount)' when copying to your EFI folder.
 * MacProMemoryNotificationDisabler.kext
 * Only needed for MacPro7,1 to disable the Memory module error notification

 # Additional SSDTs
 * SSDT-AWAC.aml